Dealing With Depression

 And because most of my classmates were too bright to defeat academically, I resorted to cheating during some tests when we were in Form 1.
 This is what I would do: If, for instance, we were having a Biology test, I would put an atlas on my desk and the teacher distributing test papers would think there was nothing wrong with me placing a Biology test paper on an atlas as the two are unrelated.
 Then during the test, I would put my answer sheet in between two pages in the atlas and raise one end of the atlas in such a way that the teacher supervising us would think I was doing so to prevent my deskmate from having a peek at my answers.
 But guess what!
 In between some pages in the atlas were bits of paper in which I had written Biology notes for referring to during the test.

 As luck would have it, I was never caught cheating, even by Fr.
 Joseph Carriere - a stern and strict elderly Canadian priest who sometimes moved from class to class to catch students cheating in exams.
 Looking back though, I think doing such kind of cheating probably confused me as I had to be cautious not to be apprehended.
-Little wonder that it didn't help me fair well in the tests during my Form 1 year.
+Little wonder that it didn't help me fare well in the tests during my Form 1 year.

-Another form of cheating I tried in Form 1 was during English lessons we were taught by an American called Mrs. Susan Moore.
+Another form of cheating I tried in Form 1 was during English lessons that we were taught by an American called Mrs. Susan Moore.
 Well, I noted that whenever we read a passage in a textbook called Integrated English, Mrs. Moore would ask us to write down the meanings of vocabularies in the passages.
 She would then mark our answers and record our scores as part of continuous assessment tests.

 As bright as my high school classmates were, I always felt our class had only one true genius.
 That was George Yuka.